Theta rank, levelness, and matroid minors: Higher level graphs

 \begin{thm}[Tutte's wheels and whirl theorem] Let $\MM = (E,\BB)$ be a $3$-connected matroid.
 Then the following are equivalent: \begin{enumerate}[\rm (i)] \item For all $e \in E$ neither $\MM \backslash e$ nor $\MM / e$ is $3$-connected; \item $\MM$ is a $n$-whirl or $n$-wheel, for some $n$. \end{enumerate} \end{thm}

 We will come back to whirls in the next section.
-For now, we note that the only minimally $3$-connected graphs are the wheels.
-Moreover note that every $3$-regular simple graph must have an even number of vertices ($3|V(G)|=2|E(G)|$).
+For now, we note that the only minimally $3$-connected simple graphs are the wheels.
+Moreover, note that every $3$-regular simple graph must have an even number of vertices ($3|V(G)|=2|E(G)|$).

 \begin{lemma} Let $G$ be a $3$-connected $3$-regular simple graph with at least $6$ vertices.
-Then $G$ is at least $4$-level. \end{lemma} \begin{proof} By assumption $G$ cannot be a wheel.
+Then $G$ is at least $4$-level. \end{lemma} \begin{proof} If $G$ is a wheel, it is easy to see that it is at least $4$-level.
+Suppose now that $G$ is not a wheel.
 By Theorem \ref{thm:Tutte}, there must be an edge $e$ such that $G \setminus e$ or $G / e$ is $3$-connected.
 Now, $G\setminus e$ has a degree-2 vertex for all $e \in E$ and hence is not $3$-connected.
-On the other hand, $G / e$ is $3$-connected and the removal of multiple edges does not alter $3$-connectivity.
-This rules out all the cases where $G/e$ has multiple edges, because there would be a vertex of degree $2$ (not counting multiple edges).
-The only possibility is that $G/e$ is a simple $3$-connected graph with a vertex of degree $4$.
-By Proposition~\ref{prop:vertexdegreelevelness}, we conclude that $G\setminus e$ (and consequently $G$) is at least $4$-level . \end{proof}
+On the other hand, $\MM(G / e)$ is $3$-connected, which implies that $G/e$ is a simple $3$-connected graph.
+In addition, $G/e$ has a vertex of degree $4$.
+By Proposition~\ref{prop:vertexdegreelevelness}, we conclude that $G / e$ (and consequently $G$) is at least $4$-level. \end{proof}

 \begin{cor} $K_4$ is the only $3$-level, $3$-connected simple graph. \end{cor}